-In addition, taste 3 Pennsylvania whiskeys with Manatawny Still Works' chief distiller, Max Pfeffer.
+Taste 3 Pennsylvania whiskeys with Manatawny Still Works' chief distiller, Max Pfeffer.
 Manatawny Still Works takes its name from a creek near the distillery, which the native Lenape Indians called Man'en'tau'wata'wik, or "the place we meet to drink.”
 At last year’s American Whiskey Convention, Manatawny Still Works’ “Keystone Whiskey” won the 2019 American Small Grain Whiskey Award and their “Peated Straight Malt Whiskey” won the Whiskey Under 4 Years Award of Excellence.
 See how this distillery’s Pennsylvania whiskey shares common ground with early American whiskey styles and how they break modern traditions with their own new approaches to whiskey making.

-Greg Metze began learning under Mr.Ebersold in 1978 after graduating from the University of Cincinnati with a BS in chemical engineering.
-The two worked alongside one another until Larry's retirement in 2010.
-Greg continued to run the facility as master distiller until his own retirement in 2016.
-Many of the whiskeys that we consider the best American whiskeys in the country were distilled at the Lawrenceberg Distillery in indiana and were created under the supervsion of these two men.
+Greg Metze began learning the craft of distilling under Larry Ebersold in 1978 after graduating from the University of Cincinnati with a BS in chemical engineering.
+Greg served as master distiller after Larry's retirement in 2010 and continued to run the facility until his own retirement in 2016.
+Many of the whiskeys that we consider the best American whiskeys in the country were distilled at MGP's Lawrenceberg distillery in Indiana and were created under the supervsion of these two men.
 Their contributions to the modern American whiskey boom can not be overstated.

 These men's contributions were acknowledged and honored in 2020 with the American Whiskey Convention's First Impact Awards.